-- will (v.)
+- will (v.1)

-Cf. also Old English wel "well," literally "according to one's wish;" wela "well-being, riches."
+Compare also Old English wel "well," literally "according to one's wish;" wela "well-being, riches."
 The use as a future auxiliary was already developing in Old English.
 The implication of intention or volition distinguishes it from shall, which expresses or implies obligation or necessity.
 Contracted forms, especially after pronouns, began to appear 16c., as in sheele for "she will."
-The form with an apostrophe is from 17c.
+In early use often -ile to preserve pronunciation.
+The form with an apostrophe ('ll) is from 17c.

 - will (n.)

 - Old English will, willa "mind, determination, purpose; desire, wish, request; joy, delight," from Proto-Germanic *wiljon- (source also of Old Saxon willio, Old Norse vili, Old Frisian willa, Dutch wil, Old High German willio, German Wille, Gothic wilja "will"), related to *willan "to wish" (see will (v.1)).
 The meaning "written document expressing a person's wishes about disposition of property after death" is first recorded late 14c.